Close Banner

 MagicBands have come to Disneyland!
 You can use the band to quickly tap in for park admission, redeem Lightning Lanes and get PhotoPass photos.
 They also light up and vibrate during nighttime entertainment, some Avengers Campus shows and even rides.
 Get all the details in our MagicBand post.

 You have a lot to think about in terms of theme park tickets and theme park reservations.
 Do you want to start your day in Disneyland Park so you can ride the Monorail into the park?
 Or walk to enter either theme park and use the Monorail to return to the hotel for a midday splash in the pool or rest?
 Check the Monorail hours in the app.
-This park is equidistant to either theme park.
+This park is equidistant from either theme park.

 Keep in mind that all theme park guests must have a valid theme park ticket and a park reservation to visit a park.
 That goes for hotel guests, too.
 However, a major perk to staying on-site at a Disneyland Resort hotel is that hotel guests can link a hotel stay and open up a different pool of reservations.
 The hotel guests generally have a better selection of theme park availability.
 The earlier you reserve, the better the selection.

-The Disneyland Hotel offers accessibility services for Guests with disabilities.
+The Disneyland Hotel offers accessibility services for guests with disabilities.
 Features include accessible travel paths in the parking lot, lobby, restaurants, convention spaces and shopping locations — in addition to wheelchair-accessible and hearing-accessible rooms.
 TTY equipment is available upon request at check-in.
 There are lifts for the pools.
 In fact, we saw many different families with wheelchairs enjoying the pool area.

 If you'd like to rent a wheelchair or stroller for your visit, you can have it delivered to the hotel.
 ScooterBug, a private mobility rental company, is Disneyland's official provider.
 ScooterBug is the only company that can drop off strollers, ECVs and wheelchair rentals — including length-of-stay rentals — for guests staying at the Hotels of the Disneyland Resort without the guest being present.

-We love staying at the Disneyland Hotel and we know you will too.
+We love staying at the Disneyland Hotel, and we know you will too.
 If you need Disneyland theme park tickets, you can also get a discount from your favorite froggy friends!
 Book a rental car at the same time you book a room to unlock even deeper discounts.

 Related: All of the Magical Reasons to Stay at a Disneyland Resort Hotel